SS Heinrich Arp: Лиза Чайкина in Kamchatka-Chukchi State Shipping Company.

 On 27 May 1950.
 The head of the Shipping Company issued order number 81 "About the organization of the cargo lines..." in which was mentioned that the steamers Komsomolets, Lisa Chaikina and motor-ships Lyubov Shevtsova, Korsakov, Nevelsk had to be used on the line Petropavlovsk - West and East Kamchatka to organize the delivery of the industrial and food goods and the coming-out of fishing production.
 During the navigation in 1950 year the steamer Лиза Чайкина was used on the Petropavlovsk - Eastern Kamchatka cargo line.
 The ship was converted to economic accounting on 1 August 1950.
-However, during the one of the voyages along the coast on 5 August 1950 the steamer used coal almost entirely, lost speed and maneuverability.
+However, during one of the voyages along the coast on 5 August 1950 the steamer used coal almost entirely, lost speed and maneuverability.
 By the end of 1950 the ship was in poor condition and was placed in Petropavlovsk shipyard for repairs.
 The ship was repaired in 175 days.
 And the quality of repair was low.
 By early October a new radio station SRKS-008 (СРКС-008) was installed on the steamer, but it is also required to be changed due to insufficient output for long-distance communication.

 In a memorandum about the results of the shipping company, which was noted from the head of the Kamchatka-Chukchi State Sea Shipping Company to the head of the Glavdalflota in 1950, was mentioned that for the improvement of the Kamchatka-Chukchi State Sea Shipping Company operations in 1951, the steamer Лиза Чайкина should be removed from the management of the Kamchatka-Chukchi State Sea Shipping Company, which had prohibition from the Register to make voyages in areas Kamchatka-Chukotka coast due to ship's poor technical condition.
 But the ship continued to work.

 In 1951, during the cargo check on the steamship "Lisa Chaikin" were missing six boxes of alcohol (spirit), 78 bottles and one metric center of confectionery.
 But there 34 "extra" bag of oats and 162 box of canned fish showed up.

 On 31 December 1952.
 The Kamchatka-Chukchi State Sea Shipping Company had 29 ships and barges including the steamship Лиза Чайкина.

 The ship Лиза Чайкина is absent in the list of the Kamchatka-Chukchi State Sea Shipping Company ships dated 31 December 1953.
 Seems the ship was transferred to other company before 31 December 1953.